 A few years ago I saw a patient who I thought needed a CT scan of his head.
-In the last section (see diagnostic tests) I showed that head CTs go for $300-$350 if you’re an insurance company.
-This patient has insurance so it shouldn’t have been a problem.
+In the another section (see diagnostic tests) I showed that head CTs go for $300-$350 if you’re an insurance company.
+This patient had insurance so it shouldn’t have been a problem.
 My receptionist called his insurance to get the proper authorization and I even spoke with them myself to make sure it went through; it did.
 The next day, the patient called my office to say that he couldn’t get the test because he couldn’t afford it.
 The radiology department wanted $500 up front and then said that they would bill him for the remaining $700.
 That’s $1,200!
 He has insurance, they approved the procedure, and still, he has to pay $1,200.

 My receptionist called around to ask how much the private imaging companies would charge a patient without insurance for a head CT.
 She was quoted $690 by Nor-Cal imaging (a perfectly good imaging company that takes very good X-rays) but if the patient paid cash up front so they didn’t have to bill him, it was $414.
 It would cost him $1,200 if he used his insurance.

 Stories like this are getting more common.
 In 2012, the Los Angeles Times featured an article about a woman who was charged $2,336 for a CT scan.
 She had a high deductible policy, so she had to pay for the scan herself, but her insurance got her a 65% discount off the $6,707 billing charge.
 When she called the same hospital and asked them what the cash price was for that very same CT scan, they told her it would only cost $1,054!
 It cost her more than $1,000 extra because she used her insurance!